cloud-barista/cloud-barista/README.md

 The frameworks are listed in the root directory.

+This Repository is integrated mirrors for main framework repositories.

 ```
 [NOTE]
-Cloud-Barista is currently under development. (the latest version is 0.2.0-cappuccino)
+Cloud-Barista is currently under development. (the latest version is 0.3.0-espresso)
 So, we do not recommend using the current release in production.
 Please note that the functionalities of Cloud-Barista are not stable and secure yet.
 If you have any difficulties in using Cloud-Barista, please let us know.